Egypt protesters torch buildings, target Suez Canal

 A military helicopter scooped up water from the nearby Nile and dropped it on the burning buildings.

-"Ultra" fans, the section of Al-Ahly supporters responsible for much of the violence, said they expected retribution for those who had planned the Port Said "massacre".
+"Ultra" fans, the section of Al-Ahly supporters responsible for much of the violence, said they awaited retribution for those who had planned the Port Said "massacre".

 "What is happening today in Cairo is the beginning of the anger.
 Wait for more if the remaining elements embroiled in this massacre are not revealed," the Ultras said in a statement.